The Lutheran Church, Faith and Hope of Nicaragua

 Green Project Cedro Galan:

 The Green Project uses Cedro Galan for headquarters, but it attempts to help farmers modernize resources for agricultural development throughout villages in Nicaragua.
 It conducts training sessions and outreach on grafting trees, planting and water management techniques, and ecology.
 There is a small seed bank which helps Nicaraguans in case of disaster.
-Current technicians working with the Green Project are Ilo and Angel Diaz.
+Current technicians working with the Green Project are Rev. Ilo Utech and Angel Aragón Díaz.
 Our South Dakota Synod attempts to support these efforts with gifts of up to about $20,000 US each year as our contributions allow.

 Sponsorship of Nicaraguan Delegations to SD